Density estimation with LLMs: a geometric investigation of in-context learning trajectories: Methodology

 \section{Methodology}

-Here, we explain how we prompt a LLaMA-2 model to perform density estimation over in-context data, and how we extract and analyze its in-context learning trajectories with InPCA.
+Here, we explain how we prompt an LLM to perform density estimation over in-context data, and how we extract and analyze its in-context learning trajectories with InPCA.
 Our methodology consists of 5 steps, the first 3 of which are illustrated in \cref{fig:method_overview}.

 \textbf{1.
 Sampling and prompt generation.} Starting from a ground-truth probability density function $p(x)$, we generate a series of independent samples from it $X_0,\dots,X_{t-1}$.
 Consistent with \cite{gruver2024largelanguagemodelszeroshot}, we then serialize and tokenize this series into a text string consisting of a sequence of comma-delimited, 2-digit numbers, forming a prompt that looks like ``6 1 , 4 2 , 5 9 , … , 8 1 , 3 2 , 5 8 , '' (Figure \ref{fig:method_overview} (a)).